 Carbon reporting is a process where companies publicly report their carbon emissions and targets, as well as carbon-related policies and practices.
 They may:

 - Publish their own carbon performance data, for example in a sustainability report.
-In preparing the report, the company may follow a framework developed by a reputable agency, such as the Task Force on Climate-related Financial Disclosures (TCFD).
+In preparing the report, the company may follow the internationally recognized framework offered by the International Sustainability Standards Board (ISSB).

 - Report carbon performance data to an outside organization, such as CDP or Sustainalytics.
 That organization will compile data from many companies and share the data with stakeholders.
 In this case, the organization to whom the company is reporting will have a specific format in which they request data.
 CDP, for example, uses a standard questionnaire for all companies.